Born: 11th June 1880, Woolwich, Kent.

 Henry Albert Leftly, 1910, Woolwich, Kent.

-Henry is also remembered on St. Clement’s Church WW1 War Memorial
+Henry is also remembered on the war memorial at St. Clement’s Church , Ipswich.

 Royal Horse Artillery, 3rd Brigade, Ammunition Column: